barebox/barebox/Documentation/user/bootchooser.rst

 .. important:: It is important to provide a ``default`` value for each variable for the case when the *state* variable set backend memory is uninitialized.
-   This is also true if default values through the *bootchooser's* environment variables are defined (e.g. ``bootchooser.default_attempts``, ``bootchooser.default_priority`` and their corresponding boot target specific variables).
-The former ones are forwarded to the *bootchooser* to make a decision, the latter ones are used by the *bootchooser* to make a decision the next time.
+   This is also true if default values through *bootchooser's* environment variables are defined (e.g. ``bootchooser.default_attempts``, ``bootchooser.default_priority`` and their corresponding boot target specific variables).
+The former ones are forwarded to *bootchooser* to make a decision, the latter ones are used by *bootchooser* to make a decision the next time.

 Example